What Does Sewer Line Replacement Actually Cost?

 What Standard Homeowners Insurance May Cover

-Standard homeowners insurance will typically cover sewer line damage caused by sudden and accidental perils — think fire, explosion, vehicle impact, falling objects, or sudden ground collapse.
-Coverage usually falls under the "other structures" portion of your policy, often capped at 10% of your dwelling limit.
+Standard HO-3 type policies will typically cover sewer line damage caused by sudden and accidental perils, such as fire, explosion, vehicle impact, lightning, or falling objects.
+Coverage usually falls under the "other structures" portion of your policy (Coverage B), often capped at about 10% of your dwelling limit.
+So a $300,000 dwelling limit might provide up to $30,000 for all other structures combined, including the sewer line.

 What Standard Policies Exclude